AlexParamonov/save_queue/README.md

 ### Notification

 If you want to use notification, include SaveQueue::Plugins::Notification.
-You'll get object notified by #queue_changed_event method, which by default call #mark_as_changed method if queue was successfuly changed.
+You'll get object notified by #queue_changed_event method.
-You may overwrite this method in your object if you want to.
+Overwrite this method in your object and implement your functionality, for ex logging.

     require 'save_queue/plugins/notification'